Generalized local jacobians and commutative group stacks: Algebraic homology

-as described above.
-This map is an isomorphism when $X$ satisfies some extra conditions expressed in \cite{MR4206615} (e.g. when $X$ is smooth and proper over $k$), as both objects $\HH_{\leq 1}^{alg}(X)^{(1)}$ and $D(H^0(Pic(X)))$ then satisfy the same universal property.
+This map is an isomorphism when $X$ satisfies some extra conditions expressed in \cite{MR4206615} (e.g. when $X$ is smooth and proper over $k$), as both objects $\HH_{\leq 1}^{alg}(X)^{(1)}$ and $D(\pi_0Pic(X))^{(1)}$ then satisfy the same universal property.
 This provides a direct relation between algebraic homology and the Albanese morphism constructed in \cite{MR4206615}.\\

 \textbf{Change of base fields.} The construction $X \mapsto \HH^{alg}(X/k)$ is compatible with change of base field in the following sense.
 Let $k'/k$ be a finite field extension, and $X':=X \times_k k'$ the base change of $X$ over $\Spec\, k'$.
 By universal property we have a canonical morphism of pro-objects